-- 5.NF.3 Interpret a fraction as division of the numerator by the denominator (a/b = a ÷ b).
-Solve word problems involving division of whole numbers leading to answers in the form of fractions or mixed numbers, e.g., by using visual fraction models or equations to represent the problem. - 5.NF.6 Solve real world problems involving multiplication of fractions and mixed numbers, e.g., by using visual fraction models or equations to represent the problem. - 5.NF.7 Apply and extend previous understandings of division to divide unit fractions by whole numbers and whole numbers by unit fractions.
-Interpret division of a unit fraction.
+- 5.NF.3 Interpret a fraction as division of the numerator by the denominator.
+For example, 3/4 = 3 ÷ 4 so when 3 wholes are shared equally among 4 people, each person has a share of size 3/4.
+Solve contextual problems involving division of whole numbers leading to answers in the form of fractions or mixed numbers by using visual fraction models or equations to represent the problem." - 5.NF.6 Solve real world problems involving multiplication of fractions and mixed numbers, e.g., by using visual fraction models or equations to represent the problem. - 5.NF.7 Apply and extend previous understandings of division to divide unit fractions by whole numbers and whole numbers by unit fractions.